jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## How to prevent the internal PDF viewer from opening when selecting a PDF file in the explorer?

 Set `"workbench.list.openMode": "doubleClick"` in `settings.json`.
 See [the document](https://code.visualstudio.com/docs/getstarted/settings#_default-settings).

+## Can I define my own listing environment?

+Any environment matching `[a-zA-Z]*code` is considered as a code / listing environment.
+This is the best we can offer as the textmate engine used for colorization does not allow user configuration.